3vot/clay/readme.md

 * Finally!!!!
 Forget about Limits and reuse over 80,000 JS Libs and hundreds of Third Party Services.

 **Clay is an automated Production Line of Apps** as a developer you can use to build robust JS Apps; as an organization use it to build apps consistently.
 Large or Small it will make you 10x Faster and 100X Happier.

+## The next generation of Javascript Apps
+Internet Users got used to the experience of Facebook, Twitter, Gmail and hundreds of the leading web apps.
+Business users however must conform with them old click and wait Apps where it takes ages ( and hundreds of page refreshes ) to get anything done.

+There is a new generation of Apps that are amazing, reactive, beautifull and with Clay posible.